Smoking and Tobacco Use

 Age

-Erie County shows a slightly higher everyday smoker rate than the whole of PA at 1% higher, particularly amongst the age grouping of 18 to 44 who in Erie County represented the highest average category at 17%.
+Erie County shows a slightly higher everyday smoker rate than the whole of PA, particularly amongst the age grouping of 18 to 44 (4% more) who in Erie County represented the highest average category at 17%.
 Overall, across all age categories, there were fewer non-smokers in Erie County than PA on average.

 Educational Attainment

-In Erie County residents with only a high school diploma were 3% lower than the state average of 19% to be an everyday smoker.
-Inversely, residents who reported as having some college education or an associate's degree were more likely on average to smoke, reporting as 16% everyday smoker compared to the statewide 13%.
-Another variable which Erie County ranks lower on average than PA concerning tobacco use and educational attainment is within chewing tobacco use amongst college graduates, with a reported 1% within Erie County as compared to a statewide 2%.
+In Erie County residents with only a high school diploma were 1% higher than the state average of 17% to be an everyday smoker.
+Likewise, residents who reported as having some college education or an associate's degree were more likely on average to smoke, reporting as 15% everyday smoker compared to the statewide 12%.
+The variable in which Erie County ranks equally on average than PA concerning tobacco use and educational attainment is within chewing tobacco use amongst college graduates, with a reported 3%.

 Income